Derek Graham

 Derek Austin Graham (born 3 September 1941) is a retired distance athlete from Northern Ireland.
 The first Northern Irish runner to break 4 minutes for the mile, he was ranked number 1 in the U.K. and Ireland over 2 miles/3000 m, 3 miles/5000 m and cross country at various periods in the 1960s.

+Biography

+Graham competed in the 1964 Tokyo Olympics for Great Britain, finishing seventh in his initial heat for the 5000m race.

-He was selected for nine consecutive International cross country races (later to be recognised as the World Cross country), finishing second in 1966 in Rabat, Morocco.
-He competed in the 1964 Tokyo Olympics for Great Britain, finishing seventh in his initial heat for the 5000m race.
-He also competed in the 1966 European Championships, and the 1966 and 1970 Commonwealth Games.
+Graham was selected for nine consecutive International cross country races (later to be recognised as the World Cross country), finishing second in 1966 in Rabat, Morocco.
+He also competed in the 1966 European Championships.

+Graham represented the 1966 Northern Irish Team at the 1966 British Empire and Commonwealth Games in Kingston, Jamaica, participating in the two athletics events; the 1 mile race and the 3 miles race.

+Graham was a 21-times Northern Irish champion, winning the mile title six times, the cross-country title seven times, the 3 miles title seven times and 6 mile title in 1967.

 He was the Irish record holder for various distances through this time.
-At the 1970 Commonwealth Games, Graham picked up a virus which later developed into myalgic encephalomyelitis, ultimately ending his athletics career.
+At the 1970 British Commonwealth Games, Graham picked up a virus which later developed into myalgic encephalomyelitis, ultimately ending his athletics career.